 The Benefit Cap

 The overall amount of benefit you can receive is capped.
 The Government adds up how much money you get from a range of benefits, including: Housing Benefit, Jobseeker’s Allowance, Employment and Support Allowance, Income Support, Child Benefit and Child Tax Credit.

-The Benefit Cap was reduced on 7 November 2016 to £441 per week for a couple or family, and £296 per week for a single person.
-These new caps were introduced between 7 November and January 2017 in Kensington and Chelsea.
+The Benefit Cap was reduced in 2016 to £441 per week for a couple or family, and £296 per week for a single person.
 These figures are for London; lower caps apply outside London.

 If the total comes to more than these amounts, your Housing Benefit payments will be reduced.

-The council is contacting everyone who is affected by the new cap, to offer support and advice.
+The council works with tenants affected by the cap, to offer support and advice.